Yenuli2244/IT2223---Practical/Day 02/README.md

 ![Screenshot (114)](https://github.com/user-attachments/assets/9cb3c82f-99c9-462f-8aa6-d5e4e2161334)

-## 🎯 how to take user input and display it.
+## 🎯 How to take user input and display it.
 - ```input(...)``` prompts the user to enter a number.
 - ```num2str(x)``` converts the numeric input to a string for display.
 - Adding ```'s'``` tells MATLAB to accept a string input.